default50/TimeMachineSambaDocker/README.md

 docker build --tag default50/timemachinesambadocker .
 ```

+### Advanced

+It is important to note that the files that Samba will create in the volume that you specify will have the same file UID and GID that you set as `TM_UID` and `TM_GID`.
+This is only relevant if you run this container as an unprivileged user and you want the files to be accessible by that same user.

+Alpine's `busybox` package does not support UID/GIDs higher than 256000 ([see this StackOverflow post](https://stackoverflow.com/questions/41807026/cant-add-a-user-with-a-high-uid-in-docker-alpine)), that's why I'm using the `shadow` package here.

 ### Credits

 The contents here were mostly obtained from [willtho89/docker-samba-timemachine](https://github.com/willtho89/docker-samba-timemachine)'s repository with some improvements.